WesleyLuk90/ffxiv-vr/README.md

 ## Instructions

+1. Disable GShade and ReShade, they might cause crashes with this plugin
-1. Add `https://raw.githubusercontent.com/WesleyLuk90/ffxiv-vr/refs/heads/master/PluginRepo/pluginmaster.json` as a custom plugin repo in Dalamud settings
+2. Add `https://raw.githubusercontent.com/WesleyLuk90/ffxiv-vr/refs/heads/master/PluginRepo/pluginmaster.json` as a custom plugin repo in Dalamud settings
-2. Install the FFXIV VR plugin
+3. Install the FFXIV VR plugin
-3. If you're using SteamVR enable `Dalamud Settings > Wait for plugins before game loads` and restart the game
+4. If you're using SteamVR enable `Dalamud Settings > Wait for plugins before game loads` and restart the game
-4. Run `/vr start` to start VR, run `/vr stop` to stop
+5. Run `/vr start` to start VR, run `/vr stop` to stop
-5. Run `/vr` to access settings
+6. Run `/vr` to access settings

 ## Features
 * VR in FFXIV